 On the Home tab, in the Editing group, click Find & Select, and then click Find.

-In the Find what box, enter the text or numbers that you want to search for or choose a recent search from the Find what drop-down box.
+In the Find what box, enter the text—or numbers—that you need to find.
+Or, choose a recent search from the Find what drop-down box.

 Note: You can use wildcard characters in your search criteria.

-If you want to specify a format for your search, click Format and make your selections in the Find Format dialog box.
+To specify a format for your search, click Format and make your selections in the Find Format popup window.